 Eugene Peterson has gone to glory.
 He was an inspiration to me, like so many others.
 I loved his work on the Psalms of Ascent, “A Long Obedience.”

 In 2010 I heard him speak at a Festival of Faith & Writing — he inspired me to continue the pursuit of both pastoral work and ministry as two tracks of the same vocation.
 It’s so challenging to do, yet he did it.
 So I tried also.
-Here’s a blogpost with a few quotes from that talk.
+Here are a few memorable lines:

 I am praying for Jan and all who will miss him.
 I’m glad Eugene didn’t linger too long in his final illness.
 His family said he was ready, saying aloud, “Let’s go.”